cptvalleyberg84/zyg-author/README.md

 **Design Inspiration**

 As I am personally very connected to the paper and writing, I wanted the website to have a layout inspired by and reminniscent of traditional printed newspapers.
-I will continue to make the front page look like magazine with headers and styled paragraphs.
+I will continue to make the landing page look like a front page of magazine with stylized as such headers and paragraphs.

 ## Manual Testing

 + **QA**
     + Manual testing has been conducted to ensure the website functions as intended across different browsers and devices.
 Key aspects tested included:
         - navigation links
-        - from submissions
+        - form submissions
+        - responsiveness
-        - responsiveness and layout integrity
+        - and layout integrity

-    - website was sent to members of family and tested in different browsers, phones and computers.
+    - website was sent to members of family and friends and tested in different browsers, phones and computers.

 + **Compatibility**
     + To confirm funcitonality in different environments, the website was tested on: